openshift-online/ocm-support-cli/README.md

 ```
 --first                      If true, returns only the first accounts that matched the search instead of all of them (default behaviour).
---fetchRegistryCredentials   If true, includes the account registry credentials.
+--fetch-registry-credentials If true, includes the account registry credentials.
---fetchRoles                 If true, includes the account roles.
+--fetch-roles                If true, includes the account roles.
---fetchLabels                If true, includes the account labels.
+--fetch-labels               If true, includes the account labels.
---fetchCapabilities          If true, includes the account capabilities.
+--fetch-capabilities         If true, includes the account capabilities.
 -h, --help                   help for get
 ```

 ##### Examples

 * Get the first account by email `ocm support get accounts user@redhat.com --first`
-* Get the account and include its roles in the results `ocm support get accounts [accountID] --fetchRoles`
+* Get the account and include its roles in the results `ocm support get accounts [accountID] --fetch-roles`
-* Get the account and include its registry credentials `ocm support get accounts [username] --fetchRegistryCredentials`
+* Get the account and include its registry credentials `ocm support get accounts [username] --fetch-registry-credentials`
-* Get all accounts for an organizationExternalID and include its labels in the results `ocm support get accounts [organizationExternalID] --fetchLabels`
+* Get all accounts for an organizationExternalID and include its labels in the results `ocm support get accounts [organizationExternalID] --fetch-labels`
-* Get all accounts for an organizationEBSAccountID and include its capabilities in the results `ocm support get accounts [organizationEBSAccountID] --fetchCapabilities`
+* Get all accounts for an organizationEBSAccountID and include its capabilities in the results `ocm support get accounts [organizationEBSAccountID] --fetch-capabilities`
 * Get all accounts from an organization `ocm support get accounts [organizationID]`

 #### Getting an organization